microsoft/workshop-template/short-workshop/README.md

 ## Pre-Learning

-*add a link to MS Learn for students to pre-learn the topic, if possible*
+*add a link to Microsoft Learn for students to pre-learn the topic, if possible*

 ## Prerequisites